caleb1711/codingclub1/README.md

 #### Contents
 The Code used for the Login (Javscript) was taken from Youtube (CodingLab) The fonts used was taken from Fontawesome
-The CI Love Running Project greatly inspired me in the creation of my Project

 ## Media
 The image used was taken from Google